hhertout/zookoo-stm/web/docs/quick-start/configure.md

 # Create the configuration file

-For configuration of ZookooZookoo, you need to create a configuration file where you will describe your targets, and where you want to send the data generated from the scrapping.
+For configuration of Zookoo, you need to create a configuration file where you will describe your targets, and where you want to send the data generated from the scrapping.

 This is a simple configuration file to scrape a single target.